Virginia Tech® home

 • Be replaced routinely;

-• Be securely closed before removal from point-of-use; and
+• Be securely closed before removal from point-of-use.

 • Never re-cap needles or scalpel blades before disposal into a sharps container.

-• Avoid forcing sharps waste into a full container; this can cause puncture/ cut injuries.
+• Avoid forcing sharps waste into a full container; this has caused puncture injuries.

-• All sharps containers are to be autoclaved using the same cycle as used for biological solid waste and then disposed of in the same manner as BSL-2 waste, i.e., as regulated medical waste.
+• All sharps containers are to be autoclaved using the same cycle as used for biological solid waste and then disposed of in the same manner as BSL-2 waste into RMW.

 • In situations when the collection of Sharps waste is intermittent or of smaller volume, avoid collecting them in large sharps containers.
 Use smaller Sharps containers whenever possible, as these will fill more quickly and thus can be decontaminated more expeditiously.